MishaConway/dalli-store-with-cas/README.md

 # DalliStoreWithCas

-Provides ActiveSupport::Cache::DalliStoreWithCas which inherits dalli's ActiveSupport::Cache::DalliStore cache adapter extends it with two new methods, cas and cas_multi.
+Provides ActiveSupport::Cache::DalliStoreWithCas which inherits dalli's ActiveSupport::Cache::DalliStore cache adapter and extends it with two new methods, cas and cas_multi.
 These methods are specifically implemented to be compatible with IdentityCache so it's good news for

     - those wishing to use Dalli with IdentityCache with full support